lanpa/lanpa.github.io/content/cv.md

 ## Publications

-For a complete list of publications, please see the [Research page](/academic/publications/).
+For a complete list of publications, please see the [Publications page](/academic/publications/).

 ## Talks